Cnut the Great, King of England, Denmark, and Norway

 Emma’s children by Æthelred II remained in exile in Normandy:

-Emma and Cnut’s marriage had begun as a loveless, political strategy but Emma’s importance in the affairs of the kingdom grew.
-Chroniclers often mentioned that Emma was alongside her husband as if they were inseparable from each other one.
-After Cnut became King of Denmark in 1019 and King of Norway in 1028, it was often necessary for him to be absent from England and Emma assumed a form of regency during those periods with the main nobles of the kingdom and the Archbishops of Canterbury and York.
+Emma and Cnut’s marriage began as a loveless, political strategy but Emma’s importance in the kingdom’s affairs grew.
+Chroniclers often mentioned that Emma was alongside her husband as if they were inseparable.
+After Cnut became King of Denmark in 1019 and King of Norway in 1028, it was often necessary for him to be absent from England.
+Emma assumed a form of regency during those periods with the main nobles of the kingdom and the Archbishops of Canterbury and York.

-Cnut the Great died on November 12, 1035, when he was about 40-years-old.
+Cnut the Great died on November 12, 1035, when he was about 40 years old.
 He was buried at the Old Minster in Winchester.
 When the Old Minster was demolished in 1093, Canute’s remains were moved to Winchester Cathedral.
-They are among the remains in the mortuary chests that rest on top of the choir screen.
+His remains are in the mortuary chests that rest on top of the choir screen.
 Cnut was succeeded in England by Harold Harefoot, his son from his first marriage to Ælfgifu of Northampton, and in Denmark by Harthacnut, his son from his second marriage to Emma of Normandy.

 Mortuary chest from Winchester Cathedral that claims to contain the remains of Cnut and his second wife Emma; Credit – Wikipedia